Cnemaspis molligodai

 Cnemaspis molligodai, commonly known as Molligoda's day gecko, is a species of diurnal lizard in the family Gekkonidae.
 The species is endemic to the island of Sri Lanka.

 Etymology

 The specific name, molligodai, is in honor of Sri Lankan Hayasinth Molligoda for his service and commitment to the conservation of the amphibians and reptiles of Sri Lanka.

 Description

-Adult males of C. molligodai measure 25–28 mm in snout–vent length (SVL).
+Adult males of Cnemaspis molligodai measure 25–28 mm in snout-to-vent length (SVL).

+Geographic distribution

+Cnemaspis molligodai is found in southwestern Sri Lanka, in the island's wet zone.

+Habitat

+The preferred natural habitat of Cnemaspis molligodai is forest, at elevations from sea level to 200 m.

+Behavior

+Cnemaspis molligodai is arboreal and can be found high in the forest canopy.